angrybacon/doomsday-wiki/markdown/articles/2019/03/05/worlds-end.md

 1. Cast LED, from the top of your deck, crack for {B}{B}{B}
 1. Cast LED, from the top of your deck, crack for {B}{B}{B}
 1. Cast LED, from the top of your deck, crack for {B}{B}{B}
-1. Cast Tendrils from the top of your deck for 5 storm and have {B}{B}{B}{B}{B}
+1. Cast Tendrils from the top of your deck for 5 _Storm_ and have {B}{B}{B}{B}{B}
    left in pool
 1. Cast Doomsday stack \[LED, LED, LED, ToA, Dd\]
 1. Repeat as required

 The nice thing is the repeat stacks can use the Doomsday in the yard to form the new piles.
 The life gain from Tendrils helps mitigate the lifeloss from Doomsday allowing you to go infinite.
-As per point 4 above, Collextive Brutalitiy can also be used as eventually your Doomsday life total will go down to 1 or 2, you cast Collective Brutality back up to 3/4 and thus can repeat ad infinium.
+As per point 4 above, Collective Brutality can also be used as eventually your Doomsday life total will go down to 1 or 2, you cast Collective Brutality back up to 3/4 and thus can repeat ad infinium.
 Hell, you could even consider running :card[Aetherflux Reservoir]!

 As per the example above: